Loading...

 * Footnote

-Don't you just love this w3w address, ///football.thudding.juices?
-The Lake grounds, from which our camera views the channel, hosts a football pitch; you can hear the thudding as the skateboards land; and the café sells juices.
+Don't you just love this w3w address, ///football.thudding.juices, the point where the camera is focused?
+The Lake grounds, from which our camera views the channel, hosts a football pitch; you can hear the thudding as the skateboards land; and two cafés sell juices.

 Feedback